Khmer keyboard: Khmer keyboards on smartphones since 2012

 In 2012, Nokia developed a Khmer Unicode with a unique Khmer-language keyboard adapted to smartphones called KhmerMeego.
-In 2015, as romanization of the Khmer language was becoming more and more widespread in Cambodia, a smartphone application was developed using a “swipe” function to give users access to all of the Khmer alphabets.
-This was made possible through technical innovation with touchscreens providing an opportunity for more adaptive Khmer typing as well as the financial support of telecom company Cellcard which launched a crowdfunding drive to finance the project.
+In 2015, as romanization of the Khmer language was becoming more and more widespread in Cambodia, a smartphone application was developed using a “swipe” function to give users access to all of the Khmer letters.
+This was made possible through technical innovation with touchscreens providing an opportunity for more adaptive Khmer typing as well as the financial support of telecom company Cellcard, which launched a crowdfunding drive to finance the project.